Mental Illness Caregivers Association of Canada

 MICA is powered by volunteers

-For event information please contact: email: ArtInThePark@micaontario.com Ph: (613) 860-7800 Organized by: MICA (Mental Illness Caregivers Association)
+REGISTER now by using the attached form. --> For event information please contact: email: ArtInThePark@micaontario.com Ph: (613) 860-7800 Organized by: MICA (Mental Illness Caregivers Association)

 MICA would like to gratefully acknowledge the contribution and generosity of our Event Sponsors and the Silent Auction Donors.
 Artists and artisans donated beautiful artworks, pottery, jewelry, artistic photography, carvings and other lovely items for our Silent Auction.